adiguptaa/Predicting-Credit-Card-Fraud/README.md

 - **Dimensionality Reduction**: PCA was applied to reduce the high dimensionality of our dataset, transforming the original features into a smaller set of principal components that capture the most significant variance and patterns in the data.

-- **Improving Model Efficiency and Performance**: By focusing on principal components, we were able to streamline our models, making them faster and often more accurate, as they could now learn from the most informative aspects of the data without being distracted by noise or irrelevant features.

-- **Visualization**: PCA also facilitated a better understanding and visualization of the data distribution, enabling us to observe clustering patterns among the transformed features that were not apparent in the original high-dimensional space.

 This step was crucial in our preprocessing pipeline, allowing us to build more robust models that are better suited to predicting fraudulent transactions while efficiently managing computational resources.

 ### Resampling with SMOTE

-Given the inherent class imbalance typical in fraud detection scenarios, we employed SMOTEENN (a combination of Synthetic Minority Over-sampling Technique and Edited Nearest Neighbors) for resampling our dataset.
+Given the inherent class imbalance typical in fraud detection scenarios, we employed SMOTE for resampling our dataset.
 This approach not only addresses the imbalance by oversampling the minority class and undersampling the majority class but also cleans the synthetic samples to remove any that are likely to be misclassified.
 This step was crucial in creating a more balanced dataset that allows our models to better learn and generalize from both classes.

 ### Feature Scaling